yanshil/Fusion2PyBullet/README.md

    2. Rename any full-width symbol to half-width symbol (like `。` and `（）`)
 2. Set up `base_link`
 3. Suggestion: Use [**Joint2Graphviz**](https://github.com/yanshil/Joint2Graphviz) to check your assembled structure!
 4. **Check if your default unit is mm or not.
 If you set it to some other unit, you need to manually adjust the scale when exporting the stl fils.
-[See this](#what-if my-unit-is-not-mm)**
+[See FAQ](#faq)**

 #### Using script inside Fusion 360: Example